-- Lesson 1 and Lesson 2 in this unit focus on paternal love.
-In the past, a great deal was written about maternal love.
+- 1. Lessons 1 and 2 in this unit focus on paternal love.
+In the past a great deal was written about maternal love.
 It was only not long ago that people began to be aware of paternal love, which is different from maternal love, but equally important in the education of children.
-Today, many believe that a child who has more contact and communication with its father will develop in an all-round way physically, intellectually, and psychologically. - 2.
-In paragraph 2 the author says: "It (the relationship between a son and his father) may sour in resented dependence or independence."
-This statement itself is highly generalized.
-How do you understand and paraphrase it?
-Does it mean that if a son is dependent on or independent of his father, he will be resented?
-If so, give examples and think what he should do in order not to be resented?
-But as there is no modifier before "resented dependence or independence", it does not limit its meaning to the son only.
-Have you ever thought that it also means that if the father is dependent on or independent of his son, he will be resented, too, by his son?
+Today many people believe that a child with more contact and communication with its father will develop in an all-round way morally, intellectually, physically, and psychologically. - 2.
+In paragraph 2 the author says: "It (The relationship between a son and his father) may sour in resented dependence or independence."
+This sentence itself is highly generalized.
+How do you paraphrase it?
+What do you think of it?
+Does it only mean that if a son is dependent on or independent of his father, he will be resented?
+If so, give examples and think what he should do in order not to be resented.
+But as there is no modifier before "resented dependence or independence." it does not refer to the son only.
+Have you ever thought that it may also mean that if the father is dependent on or independent of his son, his son will resent it, too?
 Can you give some examples?
-Discuss this sentence with the changing relationship a person may have with his or her parents: first total dependence, then equality, and finally, caretaking.
+When you discuss this sentence, you should also discuss the changing relationships a person may have with his or her parents: first total dependence, then equality, and finally, caretaking.
 Which stage are you in now? - 3.
 In paragraphs 10 and 11 the author says: "Then, a school fact contradicted something he said."
 "I began to see, too, his blind spots, his prejudices and his weaknesses."
 But he does not elaborate on these.
-As a matter of fact, there are no examples in the text, while there are a number of incidents to show his father's love for him.
+As a matter of fact, there are no examples in the text so far to illustrate his father's shortcomings, while there are quite a number of incidents to show his father's love for him.
 Why is that?
-What is the purpose of the author?
-If you compare this lesson with Lesson 2, you will find it is different.
+If you compare this lesson with Lesson 2, you will find they are different.